MetaMask/SIPs/SIPS/sip-32.md

 ## Specification

-> The `snap_trackEvent` method allows pre-installed Snaps to submit structured
-> tracking events to the client.
-It is the client’s responsibility to process
-> these events accordingly.
+The `snap_trackEvent` method allows pre-installed Snaps to submit structured tracking events to the client.
+It is the client’s responsibility to process these events accordingly.

->
-> It's the client's responsibility to ensure that only pre-installed Snaps can
-> call this method.
+The client MUST ensure that only pre-installed Snaps can call this method.

 ### `snap_trackEvent`